dualslash/The-FAIR-Handbook/_sources/intro1.md

 :::

 ## Value of this playbook
 Data in the digital health space is scarce and hard to come by.
 Some data may not even be replicable, such as pandemic data.
+Sharing data in a secure and privacy-preserving way is challenging and this playbook will guide you through this topic.

-Why share health data?
-Acquiring and storing data can be expensive.
-Reuse of existing data means a lower operational overhead and a more sustainable data strategy.
+Why share health data or models?
+Acquiring and storing data can be expensive, building models can be time consuming or dependent on external sources.
+Reuse and sharing of existing data means a lower operational overhead and a more sustainable data strategy.

-The principles discussed in this playbook not only will make your data more manageable, but also increase its value by increasing the scope of possible applications, speeding up data exploration and encouraging reuse of other existing data sources.
+The principles discussed in this playbook not only will make your data and models more manageable, but also increase its value by increasing the scope of possible applications, speeding up data exploration and encouraging reuse of other existing data sources.

 ## Other sources
 Many other organizations are active in the field of health data reuse and ecosystems.
 A selection of these is listed here: